edprince/dissertation/chapters/methodology.md

 As of 28th January 2018, Inferno had 29,385 downloads, a 276.5% increase from the previous year.

 ### Hyperapp
+Hyperapp is a JavaScript framework for building web applications that uses the Elm-inspired approach to state management.
+GZipped and compressed, the framework is around 1KB (Bucaran 2018).

 ## Performance Profiling